Five Tips For Successful Forex Money Management

 An old trading adage helps to sum up the purpose of money management "cut your losses short and let your winners run".
 In other words, minimise loss, maximise gains and hopefully, by doing so, become a successful, profitable Forex trader.

-Top Tips For Successful Money Management
+Tips For Successful Money Management in Forex

-Trade Only What You Can Afford to Lose
+Only Trade What You Can Afford to Lose

-You might want to set yourself a maximum acceptable loss per month and if you hit that loss, stop trading.
+You might want to set yourself a maximum acceptable loss per month and if you hit that loss, stop trading immediately.
 The idea is that you are only risking capital that will not drastically change your life if you lose it.
 Do not ever trade with the money you need for essentials; rent, mortgage payments, food, travel to work, etc.

 Forex trading is not a guaranteed money maker.
 Some people will end their Forex trading career only having made losses.
 Do not risk what you cannot afford.